Skip to content

 Up to $175K USDA feasibility grant for ag-tech, food, forestry, and rural innovation startups — one annual solicitation, submitted via Grants.gov.

-How to apply in Utah
+How to apply for Utah's funding stack, in order

 Utah small business funding FAQ